tomjoht/learnapidoc/_docs/introduction_to_rest_apis/index.md

 * [OpenAPI and Swagger](https://idratherbewriting.com/openapi-and-swagger/#/)
 * [Publishing API documentation](https://idratherbewriting.com/publishing-api-docs/#/)

-These slides are all hosted on GitHub at https://github.com/tomjoht/.
+These slides are all hosted on GitHub and are open source.
 I use [RevealJS](https://github.com/hakimel/reveal.js/) for slides, which lets me create the slide content in HTML.
 If you're a teacher using material from this course in your classroom, you can adapt the slides as needed for your lessons.

 ## Stay updated

 If you're following this course, you most likely want to learn more about APIs.
 I publish regular articles that talk about APIs and strategies for documenting them.
-You can stay updated about these posts by subscribing to my free newsletter.
+You can stay updated about these posts by [subscribing to my free newsletter](https://tinyletter.com/tomjoht).